metaverse/truss/truss/README.md

 	└── microservice.proto
 	```

-3. The `pb/service.proto` file is parsed by the documentation generator which generated Markdown and html documentation for the *service* and all *messages*
+3. The `microservice.proto` file is parsed by the documentation generator which generated Markdown and html documentation for the *service* and all *messages*

 	```
 	$ protoc -I/usr/local/include -I. \
 		-I$pwd/$TRUSSGOOGLEAPI \
-		--truss_gendoc_out=./foobar/docs \
+		--truss_gendoc_out=./service/docs \
 		microservice.proto
 	```
 	```
 	.
-	├── foobar
+	├── service
 	│   ├── docs
-	│   │   ├── foobar.html
+	│   │   ├── docs.html
-	│   │   └── foobar.md
+	│   │   └── docs.md
 	│   └── DONOTEDIT
 	│       ├── compiledpb
 	│       │   └── ...